Philip Spratt: Debate in House of Commons

+The Meerut Conspiracy Case was debated in the House of Commons of the British Parliament on several occasions.
+The position of Philip Spratt was specifically discussed on 7 March 1935.
+The Conservative MP Patrick Donner asked the Under-Secretary of State for the India Office, R. A. Butler, whether he was aware of the fact that Spratt was interned in Belgaum Fort under the Emergency Powers Act and whether he would be deported.
+Butler replied that Spratt was interned under Section 4 of the EPA within the confines of the Fort, and had been provided a suitable house.
+Spratt had firmly declined the offer of leaving India.
+Herbert Williams then asked: "If I take part in a conspiracy, will a house be provided for me after I have served my sentence?"

 Post-Meerut life in India

+Upon his release from jail, Spratt went to Calcutta and Jhansi to address railway workers before reaching Bombay on 8 October 1934, accompanied by K. N. Joglekar, and was taken in a procession to the office of the Young Workers' League.
+He attended the open session of the All India Congress Socialist Conference in Bombay on 21 October and a meeting of the Press Workers' Union on 28 October, followed by a joint meeting of various trade unions on 31 October.
+He spent November in Wardha and Madras, liaising with Young Workers' League and CPI members.
+In December 1934, Spratt was arrested again under stringent emergency legislation passed to deal with civil disobedience struggle.
+He was interned in the Fort in Belgaum.
+He was released on 6 June 1936.

 Spratt began to write strongly in criticism of Soviet policy after the Russian invasion of Finland in 1939.
 In 1943, he joined M. N. Roy's Radical Democratic Party, and remained a fairly active member until the party ceased to exist in 1948.
 In 1951, Spratt became secretary of the newly formed Indian Congress for Cultural Freedom, and a frequent contributor to its bulletin, Freedom First.
 He settled in Bangalore, and was the Chief Editor of a pro-American and pro-Capitalist weekly named MysIndia, until 1964.
 In its columns, he criticised the policies of the government which he believed, 'treated the entrepreneur as a criminal who has dared to use his brains independently of the state to create wealth and give employment'.
 He further believed that the result would be 'the smothering of free enterprise, a famine of consumer goods, and the tying down of millions of workers to soul deadening techniques'.